Welcome to Penji!

 Admins configure a unique set of drop-in locations, providers set their hours for each drop-in location, and students can browse the opportunities for drop-in support for a given class using Penji.
 Drop-In has two modes, Log and Queue mode.
 "Log Mode" has a Kiosk that can be loaded onto any device via a browser to collect check-ins to a physical location.
 "Queue Mode" also has a kiosk, but students are placed in a queue after check-in and given a wait time; providers work through students in the queue one by one.

-- Sections (aka. groups) - Sections Flow Article
+- Sections - Sections Flow Article (Admin-Managed Sections)

 Sections can be admin-managed or provider-managed group sessions.
 Through Penji, students can register for a section and providers can log attendance for that section.
 Sections have some overlap with Appointments, for example, a student's registration for either mode is called a "Session" and has similar data attributes.